 Noel’s Kitchen Tips is now clean eating, processed food free and wouldn’t have it any other way.
-Here is our family’s Clean Eating Grocery List to help you stay on track with healthy eating.

 After starting my clean eating journey in August 2014, I noticed that I started to feel better.
 I wasn’t as tired, my body didn’t feel bloated and I had more energy to tackle my day-to-day-routines.
 It’s been four months strong of clean eating without any “cheat meals” and I revamped my entire eating habits and daily exercise routine and I have never in my life felt better.

 I get asked frequently about the things I eat and my family eats on a typical day, and how others can start adding eat clean foods into their diet so I thought I’d share my grocery list.
 I’m sure you won’t be surprised to know that when grocery shopping, the items in my cart rarely change.
 I’m a creature of habit, and the clean foods in my cart are now my comfort foods.

 Chicken breast- organic is best and with fat trimmed before I either bake it in the oven or grill